NaaeemMalik/my-Chromium-forks/README.md

 # ![Logo](chrome/app/theme/chromium/product_logo_64.png) GTx BROWSER

 ## Simplified Instructions
-1: install Visual Studio 2019 x64 with below instructions. for Mac: Xcode 12.4 on MacOS Big Sur 11.6 OS and goto to step 5. for Linux use Ubuntu 20.04 OS and goto to step 5
+1: on Windows 11 install Visual Studio 2022 x64 and Visual Studio 2019 x64 then install depot_tools and set all paths in environment variables as well as DEPOT_TOOLS_WIN_TOOLCHAIN=0 variable and other environment variables with below instructions (under Setting up Windows tag). for Mac: Xcode 14.5 on MacOS Ventutra OS and goto to step 5. for Linux use Ubuntu 22 OS and goto to step 5

 2: install depot_tools with instruction below.